 After initial rule evaluation of the opening connection, subsequent packets belonging to that connection will not need to be evaluated individually against the rule set.
-Instead, a highly efficient algorithm searches the state table for each packet to determine if it belongs to an established connection.
+Instead, a much faster search of the state table is performed for each packet to determine if it belongs to an established connection.

-This approach is known as stateful inspection and is applied not only to stateful protocols such as TCP but also by means of "pseudo-connections" to stateless protocols such as UDP and ICMP.
+This approach to packet processing is known as stateful inspection and is applied not only to stateful protocols such as TCP but is also applied to stateless protocols such as UDP and ICMP by using the concept of "pseudo-connections".
 This approach means that evaluation against the IP rule set is only done in the initial opening phase of a connection.
-The size of the IP rule set consequently has negligible effect on overall throughput.
+The size of the IP rule set therefore has negligible effect on overall throughput.